More than 5,300 stillbirths occur each day, nearly half of which happen during labor and birth.

 Opportunities to integrate stillbirths within women’s and children’s health programs must be seized more systematically.
 Some initiatives, such as the multi-stakeholder Every Newborn Action Plan, within the Every Woman Every Child umbrella, have included stillbirths.
 Data for tracking stillbirths has increased.
 However, mentions of stillbirth remain limited in most relevant policies, research, and funding; these are missed opportunities to integrate and act to ensure progress.

-More information can be accessed in The Lancet Ending Preventable Stillbirths Series, published in January 2016.
-This Series presents the state of stillbirths, highlights missed opportunities, and identifies actions for accelerated progress to end preventable stillbirths
+More information can be accessed in either the UNICEF 2020 Report – A Neglected Tragedy: The global burden of stillbirths or in The Lancet Ending Preventable Stillbirths Series, published January 2016.
+The Series presents the state of stillbirths, highlights missed opportunities, and identifies actions for accelerated progress to end preventable stillbirths